House Republicans unveil Obamacare replacement bill

 It was not immediately clear whether the bill unveiled Monday night would put those concerns to rest.

-Some conservative Republicans have complained about the subsidies that would replace the tax credits the ACA provides to help people earning up to 400% of poverty buy private insurance.
+Some conservative Republicans have complained about the subsidies that would replace the tax credits the ACA provides to help people earning up to 400% of poverty buy private insurance if they're not offered plans through a job.

 The tax credits would range from $2,000 to $14,000 a year.

 Those receiving tax credits can use them to purchase any insurance plans, not just those sold on the exchanges created by the Affordable Care Act.
-That would include purchasing “catastrophic” plans which offer limited coverage.
+That would include purchasing “catastrophic” plans that offer limited coverage.
+They could not use the credits for plans that cover abortion services.

 Democrats across the board have promised to fight any changes to the law that would scale back health care coverage.